oicr-gsi/workflowTracker/README.md

 # workflowTracker

 these scripts are for getting information from both Bitbucket analysis-config repository and github repositories of our production workflows.
-THe aim is to run automatic updates and produce reports in .json and .html formats.
+The aim is to run automatic updates and produce reports in .json and .html formats.
 Developed in Python 3.10, these script will run using any of 3.10+ python modules available on GSI Univa cluster.